david-lev/pywa/docs/source/content/errors/overview.rst

 .. currentmodule:: pywa.errors

 Exceptions are important part of the ``pywa`` library.
 They are used to tell you what went wrong and why.
-For example, if you try to :meth:`~pywa.client.WhatsApp.send_message` to a user that the last time you sent a message to him was less than 24 hours ago, if this message is not a template message, you will get a :class:`~ReEngagementMessage` exception.

 Most of the exceptions are raised when you try to do something like sending a message: